 Perhaps you remember the 2006 best seller, The Secret.
 The self-help book, authored by Rhonda Byrne, spoke to the Law of Attraction – the idea that we create our own realities by being open to possibility and attracting to ourselves the things we most want.
 The Secret describes gratitude and visualization as being two of the most potent forces in our quest for manifesting our desires.

 It may seem a bit suspect to be calling on a book written in 2006 and as controversial as The Secret for a topic.
-But midway through this year, I actually think it a good place to pause.
+But as this year begins to wind down, I actually think it a good place to pause.
 Because what the vast majority of us endeavor to do each and every day is take small steps toward the realization of our dreams.
 I think it worthwhile to consider the extent to which positive thinking memes like The Secret or Napoleon Hill’s famous Think and Grow Rich can influence our efforts to achieve what we most want in life.

 I do believe we are surrounded by possibility and opportunity.
 We are indeed responsible for creating and surrounding ourselves with an environment geared for success.
 Without the ability to visualize what we want, we cannot articulate our desires.
 If we cannot articulate our desires, we don’t understand them very well.
 I wrote about the necessity for understanding your desires in the past if you want to re-visit the topic.